Yigenana/presentations/QCON18.md

 }

 ```
-^ Struct for managing the state when decoding the JSON.
+^Above is a snippet of the approach in Go's encoding JSON library.
+Struct for managing the state when decoding the JSON.

 ---